yurishkuro/opentracing-tutorial/python/lesson01/README.md

 has an option of emitting metrics for all the traffic going through the application.
 Having a unique operation name for each span would make the metrics useless.

 The recommended solution is to annotate spans with tags or logs.
-A span _tag_ is a key-value pair that provides certain metadata about the span.
-A span _log_ is pretty much the same as a regular log statement, it contains a timestamp and some data.
+A _tag_ is a key-value pair that provides certain metadata about the span.
+A _log_ is similar to a regular log statement, it contains a timestamp and some data, but it is associated with span from which it was logged.

 When should we use tags vs. logs?
 The tags are meant to describe attributes of the span that apply to the whole duration of the span.
 For example, if a span represents an HTTP request, then the URL of the